phDooY/abp_test_service/README.md

 * Add method to parse Filter object, and detect fields, and apped them to CSV file on the go.
 * Accept text filter files as well, not only URLs.
+* Take care of various maintenance questions, e.g. if files need to be archived, how to keep cache of requests, and in general keep service neat and self efficient.
 * Ideally there should be database fired up, where requests can be saved.
 * On top of database there can be simple visualization/analytical tool.